msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.5.0 =
+* New feature: New filter hook `relevanssi_disable_shortcodes` can be used to disable stopwords completely.
+Just add a filter function that returns `true`.
+* Changed behaviour: Stopwords are no longer automatically restored if emptied.
+It's now possible to empty the stopword list.
+If you want to restore the stopwords from the file (or from the database, if you're upgrading from an earlier version of Relevanssi and find your stopwords missing), just click the button on the stopwords settings page that restores the stopwords.
+* Changed behaviour: Changes to post weights in the `relevanssi_results` hook did not affect the relevance scores shown in excerpts.
+That's changed now, and the displayed scores are now taken from the `$doc_weight` array, which is returned in the return value array from `relevanssi_search()`.
+* Changed behaviour: Excerpt length and type are now checked outside the loop that goes through the posts.
+This reduces the number of database calls required.
+* Minor fix: Searching for regex special characters (for example parentheses, brackets) caused problems in excerpts.
+* Minor fix: Improvements in handling highlighting for words with apostrophes.
+* Minor fix: Disregard hanging commas at the end of post exclusion settings.
+* Minor fix: Sometimes excerpts wouldn't have an ellipsis in the beginning even though they should.

 = 4.4.1 =
 * Major fix: Returns the missing stopwords.